Tools to help you engage, enlighten and involve

 - Fill out and submit the interest form.
 A regional leader or mentor will contact you to help you get your chapter launched.

-- Be sure to pay your $50 chapter registration fee.
-You will be prompted to pay this when you select “register a new chapter” on the interest form.
+Be sure to pay your $50 chapter registration fee.
+You will be prompted to pay this when you register a new chapter.Chapter Registration Fee is waived for the month of September!

 - Complete the online training course for new leaders and submit the course evaluation.